 The morning dawned…dark and stormy with gale force winds.
 Today was our one day in Kaikoura and we had hoped to go whale watching.
-We did not have any internet and so we were unsure if the cruise had been cancelled or not.
-We arrived at our location at 7:30 and yes, it had been cancelled.
+We did not have any internet and so we were unsure if the cruise had been canceled or not.
+We arrived at our location at 7:30 and yes, it had been canceled.
 We rebooked for 1:15 and hoped for the best.

 Kaikoura is a classic beach town, with many little shops and eateries.
 There were some fun signs around town that we really enjoyed reading.
 We also have learned that if it is a café, they close at 4 pm.
 Even if they serve beer and wine!
 Luckily, our very interesting place to stay had a small kitchen and we still had food left.

 The place we stayed, The Artists Retreat, was the most creative location we have seen yet.
 Bob and Karen built this building from scrap materials from other houses.
 The windows and doors are all different, the floors are just plywood and they actually lived here while they were building their permanent home about 100 feet away.
 They also built an artist’s workshop and studio (hers) and a garage to store collectible cars (his).
 I fell in the love with the studio and the artwork was very creative.
 But in the garage, I found my car.
 And it belonged to Karen!
 While I was drooling over it, Shawn was admiring the various car racing jerseys that you would wear in the racing pit that were hanging all around.
 Bob was quite the collector.